sqladitya/sqladitya/README.md

 ## Other Common Github Profile Sections
--  I'm currently working on Back-End Development
+-  I'm currently working on Java Project
--  I’m currently learning MySQL, Python, JavaScript
+-  I’m currently learning UI/UX
 -  I’m interested in Full Stack Web Development
 -  I'm looking for help with the proper guide to become a Full Stack web developer
 -  Ask me if you started web-development and have doubt how to proceed.